 This post is by Janine Muniz.

-Janine Muniz is currently pursuing an MFA in creative writing at Southern New Hampshire University and is in the beginning stages of her first novel.
-She has written anecdotal stories and opinion pieces on different topics when she was a writer for SNHU Odyssey, a student run writer’s platform, and featured on Sweatpants & Coffee.
+Janine Muniz holds an MFA in Creative Writing and is working on her debut historical fiction novel.
+She has written anecdotal stories and opinion pieces on different topics when she was a writer for SNHU Odyssey, a student-run writer’s platform, and featured on Sweatpants & Coffee.
+Janine works with aspiring authors, walking alongside them on their writing journey.
 When she’s not setting her newest idea to paper, Janine is a planner enthusiast, loving all things kawaii.
 She lives in a full house with her three boys, two cats, and two dogs in Ronkonkoma, NY.

 Jumpstart your mornings with my free workshop and the 3-Minute Morning Kit.